pragathiGopal25/SunSaver/MODELING.md

 ### Comments:
 - The class diagram does not include the data classes that are only used to store the API reponses
 - We chose not to show the relationships between Coordinates, FrostRepository, FrostDatasource, ElectricityRepository, and Pos.
 We made this decision as a trade-off between completeness and readability.
 Including all of these connections would have made the diagram appear cluttered, which would reduce its clarity.
-- SolarArrayType: : In Kotlin, enum classes can contain fields and functions, which is not typically supported by standard UML enum representations.
+- SolarArrayType: In Kotlin, enum classes can contain fields and functions, which is not typically supported by standard UML enum representations.
 Therefore, we chose to model it as a class with fields and methods, and included the enum values ​​as a note.
-- Data classes are red.
-You cannot see this Github due to Github's limitation but it can be viewed using VSCode's preview button.
 - Since Mermaid and markdown did not support two <> inside each other, we have used "of" in these cases.
 For example Flow&lt;list of SolarArray&gt;.
 - SolarArray and SunSaverRepository: Since there is already an association between SolarArray and ISunSaverRepository, and SunSaverRepository implements this interface, we do not create a separate association between SolarArray and SunSaverRepository, as this is implied by inheritance.
 The same applies to SolarArrayWithRoofSections and SunSaverDatasource.